• Skip to primary navigation

 ingredients laid out for lemon garlic butter shrimp

-• Large Shrimp or Prawn: The best shrimp for this lemon garlic butter shrimp is jumbo shrimp, large shrimp, or prawn.
+• Large Shrimp or Prawn: Use jumbo shrimp, large shrimp, or prawn.
 Prawns are similar to jumbo shrimp but a little larger and meatier in texture.
-Prawns are very common in Southeast Asia.
-I recommend a high quality wild caught fresh shrimp to make the very best lemon garlic butter shrimp.
+Prawns are common in Southeast Asia and an appropriate substitute.
+I recommend high-quality wild-caught fresh raw shrimp that's peeled and deveined.

 See the recipe card at the bottom of the post for quantities.